alexisakers/alternate-icons/README.md

 Every time you build your app, the script will perform the following steps:

-1. Infer the location of build artefacts from the environment variables passed by Xcode
+1. Get the build products location from environment variables passed by Xcode
 2. Parse the Asset Catalog to build a list of icons to embed
 3. Copy the alternate icon files in the app bundle
-4. Update the `CFBundleIcon` and `CFBundleIcon~ipad` sections of the Info.plist with the list of alternate icon files
+4. Update the `CFBundleIcon` and `CFBundleIcon~ipad` sections of the Info.plist with the list of alternate icon file names

 ## Authors